Urukagina

 funeral included "177 slave-girls, 92 lamentation singers, and 48 ‘wives of elders (?)’, who participated on two consecutive days at the ‘place of mourning’ (ki.ḫul)".

 In the later half of his reign, Lagash fought wars against its traditional rival city of Umma, under the rule of Lugal-Zage-Si.
 In the end, Lagash was destroyed and Urukagina retreated to rule at Girsu.
 The destruction of Lagash was described in a later lament: "the men of Umma ... committed a sin against Ningirsu. ...
-Offence there was none in Urukagina, king of Girsu, but as for Lugal-Zage-Si, governor of Umma, may his goddess Nisaba make him carry his sin upon his neck".
+Offence there was none in Urukagina, king of Girsu, but as for Lugal-Zage-Si, governor of Umma, may his goddess Nisaba make his people carry his sin upon there neck".
 Lugal-Zage-Si himself was soon defeated and his kingdom was annexed by Sargon of Akkad.

 History

 Fragment of an inscription of Urukagina; it reads as follows: "He [Uruinimgina] dug (…) the canal to the town-of-NINA.
 At its beginning, he built the Eninnu; at its ending, he built the Esiraran."